 - Focus on Asia: We are dedicated to providing high-quality study abroad opportunities exclusively in Asia, where China, India, and other nations are bursting onto the world stage through art, innovation, and trade.

-- From the Experts: Our programs are designed and administered by a team of experts in study abroad and Asian studies that include our Management Committee and Advisory Committee members, U.S. Director, and on-site Resident Directors.
+- From the Experts: Our programs are designed and administered by a team of experts in study abroad and Asian studies that include Advisory Committee members, U.S. Directors, and on-site Resident Directors.